-The foundations of the natura 2000 network are two types of classified areas: 1.
-Special Protection Areas (SPAs), established under the Birds Directive, which aim to ensure the conservation of bird species, their habitats, and bird species. migratory and regularly occurring; and 2.
-Special Conservation Zones (ZECs) established under the Habitats Directive, with the ultimate objective of “contributing to ensuring biodiversity through the conservation of natural habitats and habitats of species of wild flora and fauna considered threatened within the European Union ”
+The Natura 2000 Network also applies to the marine environment and comprises two types of areas, namely, the Special Protection Zones (ZPE) – established under the Birds Directive, which are essentially intended to guarantee the conservation of bird species, and their habitats, listed in Annex I, and migratory bird species not listed in Annex I and whose occurrence is regular; and the Special Areas of Conservation (ZEC) – created under the Habitats Directive, with the express objective of “contributing to ensuring Biodiversity, through the conservation of natural habitats (Annex I) and the habitats of species of wild flora and fauna (Annex II), considered endangered within the European Union”.

 More information at: https://ec.europa.eu/environment/nature/natura2000/faq_en.htm